Demonio Infernal: Professional wrestling career

 The first documented match for Rojas took place on June 10, 2015, for International Wrestling Revolution Group (IWRG).
 Roja, working under the ring name Demonio Imperial ("Imperial Demon") lost to Soldado de la Muerte in a five-way match that also included Canario, Magic Dragon and Vardeus.
 By early 2016 Roja changed his ring name to "Demonio Infernal" ("Internal Demon").
 Over the summer of 2016, he became involved in a storyline feud with tecnico (also known as a "face"; the protagonists of professional wrestling) Dragón Fly.
 The feud between the two led to a Lucha de Apuestas ("Bet match") between the two, where the loser would have to unmask.
 Winning a Lucha de Apuestas match is considered more prestigious than winning a championship in lucha libre.
 The two faced off in the main event of IWRG's August 2016 Máscara vs. Máscara show, which saw Demonio Infernal lose, and thus had to unmask and reveal his real name as per the rules of the Lucha de Apuestas.

-In early 2017, Demonio Infernal teamed up with wrestling veteran Negro Navarro for the 2017 El Protector tournament, a one-night tag team tournament where IWRG would team up a veteran wrestler with a relative rookie.
+In early 2017, Demonio Infernal teamed up with professional wrestling veteran Negro Navarro for the 2017 El Protector tournament, a one-night tag team tournament where IWRG would team up a veteran wrestler with a relative rookie.
 The duo defeated Hip Hop Man and Mr. Electro in the first round, then defeated Demonio's longtime rival Dragón Fly and Villano IV in the semi-finals, before losing to Black Terry and El Diablo Jr. in the finals of the tournament.

 At IWRG's 2017 Prisión Fatal, Demonio Infernal defeated Lunatic Xtreme in a no disqualification match in the opening match of the show.
 The feud between the two ran over several months and saw Lunatic Xtreme defeat Demonio Infernal in a Lucha de Apuestas match on January 28, 2018, forcing Demonio Infernal to have all his hair shaved off as a result.
 Later on, Demonio Infernal began to team regularly with Lunatic Xtreme as their feud had been settled, and Eterno, forming a trio known as El Infierno Eterno ("The Eternal Inferno").
 Demonio was one of four wrestlers risking their mask or hair on the outcome of the main event of IWRG's Relevos Increibles de Máscaras y Cabelleras show.
 Demonio Infernal and Freelance lost to Aramís and Dragón Bane.
 Due to the loss Demonio and Freelance had to face each other immediately, with Freelance losing the match and also losing his hair as a result.
 On February 3, 2019, El Infierno Eterno defeated Los Comandos Elite (Rayan, Spector, and Liderk) to win the Distrito Federal Trios Championship.